-Badminton Horse Trials is one of the toughest and most exciting equestrian events – the pinnacle of the world’s 3-Day-Event calendar.
-As the name suggests horses and riders complete the competition over 3 days, each day consisting of a different discipline or phase.
+Badminton Horse Trials is one of the toughest and most exciting equestrian events – the pinnacle of the worldwide horse trials calendar.
+Horses and riders complete the competition over 4 days, each day consisting of a different discipline.
 Horses and riders must first complete a dressage test on day 1 or 2 (the dressage is spread over two days in order to be able to accommodate all the entries), demonstrating Obedience, Discipline, Accuracy and Elegance.
 On day 3 they need to prove their fitness, athleticism and stamina by tackling a 4 mile cross country course jumping solid man-made and natural obstacles within a set time.
 Finally, on day 4, the competitors must complete a course of show jumps designed to test their agility and accuracy, again within a given time, to demonstrate soundness and the ability to recover.

 International horse trials are given a star grading according to their level of difficulty.
-The higher the grade the more complex and physically demanding each phase becomes.
-Stars are awarded to indicate the Event’s Grade.
-Badminton is a 5 Star Event, the highest grade and one of only 6 such events in the world.
+The higher the grade, or number of stars, the more complex and physically demanding the competition becomes.
+Badminton is a 5 star event, the highest grade and one of only 6 such events in the world.
 Badminton is the oldest (1949) and is generally regarded as the most prestigious event.

-Both riders and horses must qualify by completing several lower grade events in order to compete at Badminton.
-Qualification can take several years to achieve.
+Both horses and riders must qualify in order to compete at Badminton.
+Qualification can take a number of years to achieve.

 Phase One: Dressage (Friday & Saturday 2023)